RotscherK/SpiceProjects/README.md

 #### Database

-The following code was used to create the database according to the model defined in the chapter [Database Model](#database- model)
+The following code was used to create the database according to the model defined in the chapter Database Model: link to SQLDDL.sql

 #### Applied techniques and APIs